I Can’t Afford to Live on My Wages – Guidance & Tips

 - Cancel non-essential subscriptions and services

-Cancel those luxury subscriptions and services you don’t really need.
-Whether it be a home grocery delivery service complete with meal plans or a magazine subscription, we all have these little luxuries in our life.
+Whether it be a home grocery delivery service complete with meal plans or a magazine subscription, we all have these little luxuries in our lives.

 But that doesn’t mean we should be paying for them, especially if finances are tight right now.
 You can always re-subscribe in the future!